isabella232/AuditEvents-SIEM/docs/index.md

 The Apprenda Audit Events and SIEM project uses [cake](https://cakebuild.net) for build management; after cloning the repository, run the `build.ps1` script from the root of the repo to build.
 MSBuild 14 or later features are required on the build machine; C# 6 language features are used for conciseness of the code.
 Cake will automatically install needed build process components through nuget, and produce the build artifacts needed for the addon and extension in the `./out` directory.
 ![Details](Step2.png)
 ### 3. The Operator Dev Team ###
-The extensibility service runs in a development team and needs to have an addon provisioned in order to provide its configuration in a standardized way.
-The recommended practice is to have a Platform Operator development team to host such extensibility services, and provision addons as needed into that development team.
+It is a recommended operating practice to have a Platform Operator development team to host extensibility services and other operator-controlled applications, and provision addons as needed into that development team.
 The Platform Operator development team and a developer account within that team will be used for deploying the extension WCF service application later in these instructions.
 ### 4. Creating the Add-on ###
 The Syslog Configuration addon provides a connection definition UI for off-platform Syslog receivers.
   1. As designed, an new copy of the add-on should be added for each Syslog endpoint to be supported by the platform.